 The integration of “thinking” and “doing” is at the heart of public history.

-Since 2000, our public history research efforts resulted in award-winning Oral history projects, museum exhibits, documentaries, 22 National Register Nominations, National Landmark designations, Cultural Resource Studies, Multiple Property Documents for Yosemite National Park, Historic Resources Studies and Administrative Histories across the West.
-All of these projects resulted from our model of building graduate seminars around real world projects with community or agency partners as collaborators in the seminar room as well as the field.
+Our methodologically diverse research has resulted in award-winning oral history projects, museum exhibits, documentaries, 22 National Register nominations, National Landmark designations, Multiple Property Documents for Yosemite National Park, and digital history collaborations with the National Park Service (our Teaching with Historic Places initiative) and UNLV Special Collections (the Culinary Union collection.)
+All of these projects are the result of graduate seminars built around real world projects carried out with community or agency partners, who are collaborators in the seminar room and in the field.

-UNLV is also the home to the Southwest Oral History Association (SOHA) and public history graduate students are active participants in its administration and Preserve Nevada run by a statewide Board of Directors and graduate students including a graduate Associate Director.
-The Pacific Coast Branch of the American Historical Association is also housed in the UNLV Department of History.
+UNLV is also home to the Southwest Oral History Association (SOHA) and public history graduate students are active participants in its administration.
+Preserve Nevada is run by graduate students (including a graduate Associate Director) and a statewide Board of Directors.
+The Pacific Coast Branch of the American Historical Association is housed in the UNLV Department of History.
 For over a century, the PCB-AHA has been a home to engaged historians working across the American West and offers innovative Graduate Assistantship opportunities and connections with the AHA on a variety of fronts.

 Hate it or love it, Las Vegas is one of the best-known cities on Earth.
 Americans and legions of international visitors understand the culture of Las Vegas as one of indulgence rather than restraint.
 Still, most do recognize Las Vegas as a place that has somehow endured.
 Some might even know that it is a place with an interesting and complicated history driven by many of the most important issues of our time: immigration; labor; race and equality; water, energy, and resource extraction; and the creation of community in a fast-changing multicultural world.
 Sustainability in all its meanings are imperatives for this city located deep in the quintessential North American desert.
 The actual history of this place—as opposed to the powerful myth of its creation—complicates widespread assumptions about Vegas as an ill-conceived and obviously unsustainable place fundamentally different from other twentieth-century cities.